Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/getting-started.md

 ### Package 2: Local Solution development on Windows

 We provide two options: latest stable release and latest build.
 The latter may be unstable at times, but it's the latest and the greatest!

-Launch either one directly from the Setup page (if you use Chrome or Firefox, make sure to follow the instructions the section below).
+Launch either one directly from the Setup page.
+(If you use Chrome or Firefox, make sure to follow the instructions from the section below.)
 A shortcut will also be created on your Desktop.

 ![]({{ site.baseurl }}/images/sawlocal.png)